Retirement planning for current pensioners

 In the 2017 to 2018 tax year, this minimum amount is £159.35 for single people or £243.25 for couples.
 You may receive more if you have a severe disability, caring responsibilities or certain housing costs.
 Find out if you might be eligible and how to apply.

 You can’t increase your State Pension by deferring it whilst you’re claiming Pension Credit.

 Winter Fuel Payments

-If you were born on or before 5 May 1953, you could get between £100 and £300 to help pay your heating bills this winter.
+If you were born on or before 5 August 1953, you could get between £100 and £300 to help pay your heating bills for winter 2017 to 2018.
 Find out more about Winter Fuel Payments.